cardboardcode/cardboardcode.github.io/_posts/2023-02-09-difference-between-dockerfile-dockercompose.md

 Here is an example that defines and runs a dockerized TODO management application.

-This application uses only 1 docker container:
+This application uses only 1 docker container.

-1. Download codebase for app:
+### 1. Download codebase for app:

 ```bash
 # Open new terminal